All those EPPA classes (Strengthenings of the Herwig-Lascar theorem)

 Hubi\v cka and Ne\v set\v ril~\cite{Hubicka2016} gave a structural condition for a class to be Ramsey.
-It turns out that, in papers studying Ramsey expansions of various classes using their theorem, EPPA is often an easy corollary of one of the intermediate steps, see e.g.~\cite{Aranda2017, Aranda2017a, Aranda2017c, Konecny2018b}.
+It turns out that, in papers studying Ramsey expansions of various classes using their theorem, EPPA is sometimes an easy corollary of one of the intermediate steps, see e.g.~\cite{Aranda2017, Aranda2017a, Aranda2017c, Konecny2018b}.
 In this paper, we make this link explicit by proving a theorem on EPPA whose statement is very similar to~\cite[Theorem~2.18]{Hubicka2016}.
 For the definition of a locally finite automorphism-preserving subclass, see Section~\ref{sec:ramsey}.

-\begin{theorem} Let $L$ be a language consisting of relation and unary function symbols equipped with a permutation group $\GammaL$ and let $\mathcal E$ be a class of finite $\GammaL$-structures which has EPPA.
-Let $\K$ be a hereditary locally finite automorphism-preserving subclass of $\mathcal E$ with the amalgamation property which consists of irreducible structures.
+\begin{theorem} Let $L$ be a language consisting of relations and unary functions equipped with a permutation group $\GammaL$ and let $\mathcal E$ be a class of finite $\GammaL$-structures which has EPPA.
+Let $\K$ be a hereditary locally finite automorphism-preserving subclass of $\mathcal E$ with the strong amalgamation property which consists of irreducible structures.
 Then $\K$ has EPPA.

 Moreover, if EPPA-witnesses in $\mathcal E$ can be chosen to be coherent then EPPA-witnesses in $\K$ can be chosen to be coherent, too. \end{theorem}